 When viewing a property you will be provided with an application pack.
 (You can download an application pack by clicking here).
-After paying your application fee you need to complete the application pack (one complete application pack needs to be filled in for each tenant) and each tenant must provide all the supporting documentation (Proof of residency such as a utility bill, proof of ID such as driving licence or passport, wage slips and bank statements) full details of the supporting documents are listed within the application pack.
-Completed application packs and supporting documents must be presented to our office within 3 days of paying your application fee.
+After paying your holding fee you need to complete the application pack (one complete application pack needs to be filled in for each tenant) and each tenant must provide all the supporting documentation (Proof of residency such as a utility bill, proof of ID such as driving licence or passport, wage slips and bank statements) full details of the supporting documents are listed within the application pack.
+Completed application packs and supporting documents must be presented to our office within 3 days of paying your holding fee.

 It is also very helpful if you can contact your referees in advance to give your permission for a reference to be taken and ask them to respond quickly.